RedisLabs/redislabs-docs/content/rdi/data-transformation/data-transformation-pipeline.md

 > Note: Any reference to `server_name`, `db`, `schema` and `table` properties will be treated by default as case insensitive.
 This can be changed by setting `case_insensitive` to `false`.

+> Cassandra only: In Cassandra, a `keyspace` is roughly the equivalent to a `schema` in other databases.
+RDI will use the `schema` property declared in a job file to match with the `keyspace` attribute of the incoming change record.

+> MongoDB only: In MongoDB, a `replica set` is roughly equivalent to a `schema`, and a `collection` is similar to a `table`, as compared to other databases.
+RDI will use the `schema` and `table` properties declared in a job file to match with the `replica set` and `collection` attributes of the incoming change record, respectively.

 - `transform`:

   This section includes a series of blocks that the data should go through.